shanhashcah/HcNet-coreV15-test/HcNet-core/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for the HcNet-core implementation of the Stellar Protocol
+about: Suggest an idea for the HcNet-core implementation of the HcNet Protocol
 title: "[Short Description] (Version: [HcNet-core version])"
 labels: enhancement
 assignees: ''